 Yet another Calvinistic doctrine in which Moser dabbles is imputed righteousness.
 Calvinism holds that the perfect personal righteousness of Christ is transferred or imputed to the sinner when he attains "saving faith."
 By this means, in Calvin's system, the erroneously alleged depravity the sinner inherited from all the way back to Adam is cancelled, and he instantly becomes perfectly righteous and incapable of further sin.
-A phrase in one of the hymns we frequently sing likely is a reflection of this dogma in the mind of the song-writer: "Dressed in His righteousness alone, faultless to stand before the throne."
+A phrase in one of the hymns we frequently sing likely reflects this dogma in the mind of the songwriter: "Dressed in His righteousness alone, faultless to stand before the throne."